I. Introduction

 Key benefits of AO-Core:

-- Hashpaths create verifiable, on-chain state history
+- Hashpaths create verifiable, onchain state history

 - Any program output can be referenced by its path